 The Department prepares students for clinical certification by ASHA and

-professional Licensure by the Kansas Department of Health and Environment.
+professional Licensure by the Kansas Department for Aging and Disability Services.

 Contact Information: firstname.lastname@example.org -